Hendryboyz/aws/database/NoSQL/DynamoDB.md

 ### ProvisionedThroughputExceededException
 > Application is sending more requests to the DynamoDB table than the provisioned read/write capacity can handle

+## Security
+* Site-to-site VPN
+* Direct Connect(DX)
+* Fined-grained access allow to limit the users to take some items or attributes
+* IAM policies and roles
+* CloudWatch and Cloud Trails
+* VPC Endpoints

+### Encryption
+* Allow to use default(AWS Owned) or KMS managed Customer Master Key

 ## Advanced Configurations
-### Backups
+### Backups & Restore
-* Point-in-time Recovery: Allow to restore to anytime up to last **35days**
+* Full backups at anytime
+* Zero impact on table performance or available
+* Consist within seconds and **retained until deleted**
+* Operate with the same region as the source table
 * Allow to create backup manually(Backup index and configurations)
 * Restore will create a new table
   * Restore will cover the index and configuration

-### Encryption
-* Allow to use default(AWS Owned) or KMS managed Customer Master Key

-### Glabol table
-* Default operate in the single region
+**Point-in-time Recovery(PITR)**
+* Protect against accidental writes or deletes
+* Allow to restore to anytime up to last **35days**
-* Steps
+* Increment backups
-  1. Enable streams
-  2. Add additional region to replica table
-* All tables in the different regions allow to read operation and write operation
+* Not enable by default
-  * Last write to the same item will override the previous results
+* Last restorable: **5 minutes** in the past
-* Only allow an **empty table** to enable global table

 ### Metrics and Monitoring
 * Full integration with CloudWatch